CrawfordJohn/CPP-solver/README.md

 # CPP-solver
-CityStrides running route optimizer using Chinese Postman Problem Solver - my senior project
+CityStrides running route optimizer using Chinese Postman Problem Solver

+Taking an old Chinese Postman Solver plugin in QGIS, provided here: https://github.com/rkistner/chinese-postman by user rkistner, and updating the packages used so that it works again, and adapting it to road networks to use on CityStrides (https://citystrides.com/about).
+CityStrides is a website that syncs with popular run-tracking applications to gamify running.
+Tracks the amount of streets a user has ran and percentage of streets run in different cities.
+Full community with leaderboard.
+This uses the CPP solver to optimize routing for CityStrides to get the most streets in the least distance possible.

 Steps for using:
 1. Download QGIS if not already installed